camunda/camunda-docs/docs/guides/migrating-from-Camunda-Platform.md

 * Evaluating an expression that resolves to a delegation object: ```camunda:delegateExpression```
 * Invoking a method or value expression: ```camunda:expression```

 Camunda Cloud can not directly execute custom Java code.
-Instead, there must be a worker, subscribing to the service task, that can execute your existing code.
+Instead, there must be a [job worker](https://docs.camunda.io/docs/product-manuals/concepts/job-workers) executing code.

-The [Camunda Platform to Cloud Adapter](https://github.com/berndruecker/camunda-platform-to-cloud-migration/tree/main/camunda-platform-to-cloud-adapter) implements a worker based on [Spring Zeebe](https://github.com/camunda-community-hub/spring-zeebe), which can either be used directly, be used as a starting point or simply serve for inspiration.
-It subscribes to the topic ```camunda-platform-to-cloud-migration```.
-[Task headers](https://docs.camunda.io/docs/reference/bpmn-processes/service-tasks/service-tasks#task-headers) are used to configure a delegation class or expression for this worker.
+The [Camunda Platform to Cloud Adapter](https://github.com/berndruecker/camunda-platform-to-cloud-migration/tree/main/camunda-platform-to-cloud-adapter) implements such a job worker using [Spring Zeebe](https://github.com/camunda-community-hub/spring-zeebe).
+It subscribes to the topic ```camunda-platform-to-cloud-migration``` and [task headers](https://docs.camunda.io/docs/reference/bpmn-processes/service-tasks/service-tasks#task-headers) are used to configure a delegation class or expression for this worker.

+You can use this worker directly, but more often it might serve as a starting point or simply be used for inspiration.

 The [Camunda Platform To Cloud Converter Modeler Plugin](https://github.com/berndruecker/camunda-platform-to-cloud-migration/tree/main/camunda-modeler-plugin-platform-to-cloud-converter) will adjust your service tasks automatically for this adapter.

 The following attributes/elements are migrated:
-* ```camunda:class```
+* ```camunda:class``` is put into a task header
-* ```camunda:delegateExpression```
+* ```camunda:delegateExpression``` is put into a task header
-* ```camunda:expression``` and ```camunda:resultVariable```
+* ```camunda:expression``` and ```camunda:resultVariable``` are put into a task header

+The topic ```camunda-platform-to-cloud-migration``` is set.

-Note that some attributes cannot be migrated:
+The following attributes/elements cannot be migrated:
 * ```camunda:asyncBefore```: every task in Zeebe is always asyncBefore and asyncAfter
 * ```camunda:asyncAfter```: every task in Zeebe is always asyncBefore and asyncAfter
 * ```camunda:exclusive```: jobs are always exclusive in Zeebe